ValeryChapman/Online-chat-with-Django-Channels/README.md

 # Online chat with Django Channels

 ## What is it?
-Example of a simple online chat with a web interface, written using Djnago Channels. 👌
+Example of a simple online chat with a web interface, written using Django Channels. 👌

 ## What used?
 * Python 3.7+